underground-software/kdlp.underground.software/md/course/fall2023/assignments/mid_pres_guide.md

     * etc
   * What does .config do?
 How does it interact with the build process for the kernel?
   * What is physical and virtual memory?
 Why is there a distinction between the two?
-  * What are all the ways that a process running on a cpu could be interrupted and switched to running code in the kernel?
   * What is the history of git?
 How does it fit into the bigger picture of version control software?
   * Or pick your own!
-* Select a topic and send us your proposal with a short outline by 23:59 02/27/2023 EST
+* Select a topic and submit your proposal with a short outline as soon as possible.
+The hard due date is at 23:59 Eastern on 10/31/2023
 * Presentation requirements:
   * 10 ± 1 minutes long
   * Must include some sort of visual component: